aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Council of Ministers nominated by the prime minister and appointed by the Parliament

-elections: president reelected by Parliament for a four-year term; election last held 20 June 2003 (next to be held by June 2007); prime minister appointed by the president
+elections: president reelected by Parliament for a four-year term (no term limits); election last held 20 June 2003 (next to be held by July 2007); prime minister appointed by the president

 election results: Vaira VIKE-FREIBERGA reelected president; parliamentary vote - Vaira VIKE-FREIBERGA 88 of 94 votes cast